Darkpyrie/fang-lifts/README.md

 Config.PullUpTime = 3000 -- 1000 = 1 second.
 This will be how long your screen stays black for while transitioning.
 Recommend 3000 or higher
 ```
  ## Credits
- - quantummalice | Helped me out in the ovberextended discord with some of the code as I didnt understand it and I don't want to take credit for what I didn't do alone
+ - quantummalice | Helped me out in the overextended discord with some of the code as I didnt understand it and I don't want to take credit for what I didn't do alone